MT2-FTTH/nctools/README.md

 messages are subject of logging.

-It currently supports either password authentication, or public key authentication (the latter using RSA for the client, and either RSA or ECDSA for the server) Both framing methods end-of-message-framing (base1:0) and chunked framing (base1:1) are supported.
+It currently supports either password authentication, or public key authentication (the latter using RSA for the client, and either RSA or ECDSA for the server).
+Both framing methods end-of-message-framing (base1:0) and chunked framing (base1:1) are supported.
 Username and password are provided by the NETCONF client while ncproxy is reusing this information to get connectivity towards to server.